Mandar-Sharma/drugresponse/README.md

   <img width="500" height="125" src="/images/ECCONV_metrics.png">
 </p>

-Here, we can see that our baseline performs pretty well, with a high R2-Score of 94.3% when the 100% of the training data is used.
+Here, we can see that EC-CONV outperforms our baseline by a significant margin on all sizes of the training data.
+Thus, the structual embeddings learned from the DPI/PPI graph networks did help us enhance our predictions.

+## Future Directions

+An important analysis that we could further do, is to use random noise (perhaps generated from some distribution), as edge features and run EC-CONV.
+If we get a reduced accuracy or increased error, we could confirm that what we extracted from the structural information of the DPI/PPI graphs is truly a signal and that EC-CONV is not generally a better model than a DNN.